The May Massee Collection:

 This presentation was developed to give potential researchers an overview of holdings in the collection.
 It includes samples of public domain artwork from the collection.

-Although the May Massee Gallery is temporarily closed, researchers may make an appointment to use the collection during regular operating hours of the Special Collections and Archives: Monday - Friday from 11:00 a.m. - 3:00 p.m, or by appointment.
-For more information about the collection, contact Ashley Todd-Diaz, Curator of Special Collections and Archives, at 620-341-5034 or by email.
+Visitors may make an appointment to view the May Massee Gallery and tour the office during regular operating hours of Special Collections and Archives: Monday - Friday from 11:00 a.m. - 3:00 p.m, or by appointment.
+For more information, contact us at 620-341-6431 or by email.